Skip to main content

 Why the Humanities?

 One of the functions of the humanities is to preserve, extend, and revise traditional forms of knowledge in an ever-changing world.
 This enterprise is epitomized in the central humanistic concept of "critical thinking," and the Kaplan Humanities Scholars Program represents critical thinking at its best.
-In a sequence of two courses in the fall, about ninety incoming first-year students selected to be Kaplan Scholars are challenged to integrate a variety of intellectual methods.
-The themes of the program rigorously probe the qualitative aspects of human experience, and they are large, bold, and ambitious: Protest, Alternative Americas; Marriage; Drugs (Click HERE to see descriptions of past Kaplan Scholars courses).
+Kaplan Scholars are challenged to integrate a variety of intellectual methods that rigorously probe the qualitative aspects of human experience with course themes that are large, bold, and ambitious: Protest, Alternative Americas; Marriage; Drugs (Click HERE to see descriptions of past Kaplan Scholars courses).

 Throughout the fall, the Kaplan Scholars form a particularly close cohort as they work together with award-winning teachers drawn from a range of humanities disciplines—literature, history, philosophy, gender studies, language and culture studies, art history, anthropology, religious studies, classics, political science and other humanities and humanistic social sciences.
-As befits its place at the heart of the humanities, the program focuses on reading, writing, and discussion, and each student’s analytical skills are honed through intensive engagement with these practices.
-The Kaplan Scholars learn to form complex opinions, to argue for important values, and to discriminate among competing forms of evidence.
-One of the signature features of the program is its extension of education beyond the classroom: students and professors attend performances and visit museums and other cultural and historical sites in addition to participating in the usual lectures and seminars.
+One of the signature features of the program is its extension of education beyond the classroom: students and professors attend performances and visit museums and other cultural and historical sites in addition to participating in the lectures and seminars.

 Expand all